herreriasjose/Twitter-hashtags-timeline-Python-D3/README.md

 # Twitter-timeline-python-D3
-Plotting a Twitter timeline using Python and D3
+Extracting data and plotting a Twitter timeline using Python and D3